$T$-convex $T$-differential fields and their immediate extensions: -convex valuation rings

-for $a \in K^>$ (this does not depend on the choice of $a$).
-If $T$ is power bounded, then we have a better understanding of the immediate $\TO$-extensions of $K$.
-This is due to the following result of Tyne:
+If $T$ is power bounded with field of exponents $\Lambda$, then the value group $\Gamma$ naturally admits the structure of an ordered $\Lambda$-vector space by setting $\lambda v(a) \coloneqq v(a^\lambda)$ for $a \in K^>$ (this does not depend on the choice of $a$).
+If $T$ is power bounded, then we have a better understanding of the immediate $\TO$-extensions of $K$ thanks to the following result of Tyne: